 Nominations for the Holberg Prize

-The Holberg Prize is an international prize awarded for outstanding contributions to research in the arts and humanities, social sciences, law and theology.
+The Holberg Prize is an international prize awarded for outstanding contributions to research in the humanities, social sciences, law and theology.
 The nomination deadline is the 15 June, each year.
 The Holberg Laureate is announced in March and the award ceremony takes place during the Holberg Week in early June.

 The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the arts and humanities, social sciences, law or theology.
 The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
 The prize winner must have had a decisive influence on international research.